 The final decision concerning the publication of the submitted manuscript will be taken by the publisher based on the aforementioned assessment, external reviews and current financial and technological capabilities of the publishing house.

 The responsibilities of the reviewers and the entire reviewing process are described in the REVIEWING PROCESS section.

 The publisher ensures professional text editing of the articles approved for publication, including proofreading by a native speaker of English.
 Authors will receive corrections and suggestions with no unjustified delay depending on the availability of reviewers and editors and will be able to authorize them before the publication.

-The editors of the Polish Libraries guarantee that no unpublished information contained in a submitted manuscript will be used for their own personal advantage or disclosed to a third party that is not directly and overtly involved in the publication process without the authors’ explicit consent.
+The editors and the publisher of the Polish Libraries guarantee that no unpublished information contained in a submitted manuscript will be used for their own personal advantage or disclosed to a third party that is not directly and overtly involved in the publication process without the authors’ explicit consent.